At South & City College Birmingham the cost of your study will depend on the course or programme that you are studying.

 • You fail to meet the progression requirements set out in your course’s academic regulations

-• You have subsequently been found to have provided inaccurate or misleading information prior to enrolment
+• You have subsequently been found to have provided inaccurate, false or misleading information prior to enrolment

 • You have not paid any outstanding debt to the College